AlexLee8210/open_zoom/README.md

 # open_zoom
-The exe will let you open zoom links lol
+The exe will help you open zoom links lol

 To install just extract it and you're good.